 Dr. Dabney’s parents had moved from Kentucky to Austin County, Texas, by horse and wagon with a number of slaves.
 When the Civil War broke out, Dr. Dabney’s father went into the Confederate Army, while his wife, children and the slaves kept the farm going.

-A doctor living near the Dabney home started Dabney toward his career as a
+doctor living near the Dabney home started Dabney toward his career as a

-When Dabney went on to medical school, Dr. Creath continued helping him until he
+Dabney went on to medical school, Dr. Creath continued helping him until he

 “My father didn’t want me to be a doctor, because so many of them dissipated, and he was afraid I might wind up a drunkard,” Dr. Dabney recalls.
 “I told him that if I never took the first drink, I couldn’t possibly become a drunkard.
 I never took a drink and never lost anything from not having done it.”

 Granbury, Dr. Dabney had all the trials of the pioneer physicians, who often

 had to use ingenuity in treating patients far from hospitals.

 used to be my pride to find a patient that was just about dead, and still save